Taro in Hawaii

 Eating Hawaiian Taro

-But this Hawaii-grown root is also used in other unexpected areas.
-It is not often that a vegetable or root is the chosen flavor for trendy desserts.
+But you can also use this Hawaii-grown root in other unexpected areas.
+It is not often that people use a vegetable or root as the chosen flavor for trendy desserts.
 But frozen yogurt stores often feature sweet taro as a frozen yogurt flavor.
-Taro powder is also sold as an ingredient to add a hint of sweetness teas and smoothies.
+Some places add taro powder to give a hint of sweetness in teas and smoothies.
 This vegetable’s savor proves to be a favorite as a crunchy day-time snack, a staple at a luau, a delicious addition to tea or a refreshing dessert.
-It is clear to see why the Hawaiians love taro –there are so many ways to enjoy it.
+It is clear to see why the Hawaiians loved taro.
+There are so many ways to enjoy it.

 By: Vacheh Joakim